CIS Ontario Professional Learning Event: UNCONFERENCE 2026

 Reclaiming the Human Future of Learning in an AI-Shaped World

-This year’s Unconference brings CIS Ontario educators together to explore how AI can elevate, rather than erode, the human side of learning.
+On February 9, 2026, the 2026 UNCONFERENCE brought CIS Ontario educators together to explore how AI can enhance—rather than diminish—the human side of learning.

 🧠